coderade/coderade.io-blog/content/post/first.md

 I born and raised on the seacoast of my state, So since I was a child I love the most sports and try to practice as much of them as possible.

-I also like all kinds of music and girls too.
-Yeowtch!

 ### Contact

 If You like this blog, you can contact me by clicking one of these options in your upper left corner or underneath you